-Before you cast the idea aside, consider what change in your life (small, medium or large) could be a catalyst for professional and personal transformation.
+Before you cast the idea aside, consider what change in your career or work life (small, medium or large) could be a catalyst for professional and personal transformation.
 That may sound daunting, but you probably already know the answer.
 You may have even vowed to make a change, but never got around to it, or gave up.
 New Year's Resolutions can seem gimmicky but use this opportunity to develop the best you.
 Ask yourself:

 What can I do differently to be better in my work life?